Cetis/hear/HEAR_1.1_Specification.md

 ### Namespaces

-Uses elm: European Learner Mobility Achievement Information (EuroLMAI), for which see CWA 16132.
+Uses namespace elm: European Learner Mobility Achievement Information (EuroLMAI), for which see CWA 16132.
 TODO: change to EN 15981

 ### Elements used in the &lt;additionalInformation&gt; element